streamtv85/elyabot/README.md

-# CoinSneaker
+# Elyabot
-Telegram bot to fetch different data from crypto exchanges
+Telegram bot to fetch coin price data from crypto exchanges

 Written on python